Saint Hripsime Church: Architecture

-St. Hripsime is "one of the most refined examples of Armenian architecture".
-It belongs to the "inscribed tetraconch" type distinctive to Armenia and Georgia.
+St. Hripsime stands as one of Armenian architecture's most refined achievements.
+The church exemplifies the "inscribed tetraconch" type distinctive to Armenia and Georgia.
 (Note: Also described as a domed tetraconch encased in a rectangle.)
-It was built during the first golden age of Armenian architecture of the 7th century, when it was "leading the entire Christian East."
+It was built during the first golden age of Armenian architecture in the seventh century, when the tradition was leading the entire Christian East.

 Durability and modifications

 The church has remained largely unaltered throughout history and is considered "excellently preserved," especially its interior.
 Main modifications include changes to the original roof angles and tiled spherical roof on the dome, and removal of grand portals.
 Its overall proportions have remained largely unchanged.
-The most significant later additions were the portico (1653) and the belfry (1790), which have been criticized on aesthetic grounds.
+The most significant later additions were the portico (1653) and the belfry (1790), which have been frequently criticized on aesthetic grounds.
 (Note: H. F. B. Lynch advised to disregard the portal and belfry when appreciating its architecture.
-Ghafadaryan argued that the belfry only diminishes the church's external appearance.)
+Ghafadaryan argued that the belfry only diminishes the church's external appearance.
+Artsvin Grigoryan and Nona Stepanyan wrote that the belfry is out of harmony with the church.)

 The building has not sustained any major damage from earthquakes.
-Its pyramidal shape and low center of gravity contribute to its stability, along with earthquake-resistant features like wall-reinforcing niches, a lightweight hollow dome crown, fan-shaped squinches to support a dome, buttresses, reinforcing ribs, and integral anti-seismic corner towers (turrets).
-A 2023 study identified a vertical crack between a niche and corner room, likely from moderate earthquakes, but not threatening structural integrity.
+(Note: A 2023 study identified a vertical crack between a niche and corner room, likely from moderate earthquakes, but not threatening structural integrity.)
+Its seismic resistance has been attributed by a group of researchers to the use of 110 cm thick three-layer unreinforced wall of "midis masonry" (two outer faces of cut stone with the interior filled with rubble and lime mortar).
+Additionally, its pyramidal shape and low center of gravity contribute to its stability, along with earthquake-resistant features like wall-reinforcing niches, a lightweight hollow dome crown, fan-shaped squinches to support a dome, buttresses, reinforcing ribs, and integral anti-seismic corner towers (turrets).